How to Avoid Foreclosure & What to do When It’s Too Late

 Conduct A Short Sale

-If you don’t quality for other forms of assistance, you may need to consider a short sale.
-You sell the home for less than you owe, with the proceeds going to the lender, who then forgives some or all of the remaining balance.
 You have to get the lender to agree to this before selling the house.
 The advantage to the lender is avoiding the trouble of foreclosure.
-The advantage to you is avoiding the credit hit you’ll take from foreclosure.
+The advantage to you is avoiding the credit hit you would take from foreclosure.

 Sign A Deed In Lieu Of Foreclosure

 A deed in lieu of foreclosure is similar to a short sale in that you don’t keep your house.
 You agree to hand the title over to the mortgage company.
-The hit your credit score will take with a deed in lieu may be less than foreclosure, and you may get quicker approval for new home financing.
+The hit to your credit score from a deed in lieu may be less than that from foreclosure, and you may get quicker approval for new home financing.

 Watch for Foreclosure Fraud